FAQ

 Study

-What is a pre-enrolment and how does it work?
+What is pre-enrolment, and how does it work?

 How many credits do I need to advance to the next year?

-To advance to the next year, you need to get 40 credits in the first year.
-In the further course of study, you must always obtain 80 credits for four consecutive semesters.
-In the first year, be careful to get at least 20 credits in the first semester.
+In the first year, you need to get 40 credits and at least 20 credits in the first semester.
+After the first year, you must always obtain 80 credits for four consecutive semesters.

-A = compulsory courses, so you have to fulfill them.
+A = compulsory courses.
+You have to fulfil them.

 C = free elective courses.
-This includes not only language subjects and courses, but also a PE.
+These include e.g. language subjects, PE, and others.
 You can choose from hundreds of subjects taught at the UWB.
-You can enroll in C courses for a maximum of 15 credits throughout your studies.
+You can enrol in C courses for a maximum of 15 credits throughout your studies.

 How Registration Pass works?

-A registration pass exempts a student from the obligation to re-register for compulsory elective (B) or free elective (C) courses when you will not fulfill (or you don’t want to fulfill, because you already have enough credits).
-You can have a pass for as many as the standard period of your studies.
+A registration pass exempts a student from the obligation to re-register for compulsory elective (B) or free elective (C) courses when you will not fulfil (or you don’t want to fulfil, because you already have enough credits).
+You can have a maximum of as many registration passes as the standard number of years of your studies.
 You don’t have to go anywhere with a request for a pass, they will do it automatically in the student administration office.
 Attention!
 If it is a course that ends with an exam, it is included in the average as if you got four.

 Where can I confirm the Settlement of Obligations to UWB?

-Am I entitled to an accommodation grant when I live in a dormitory?
+Am I entitled to an accommodation scholarship when I live in a dormitory?

 Probably yes!
-Every UWB student who has a permanent residence outside the Plzeň – město district, it is his / her first degree programme and he / she have not exceeded the standard length of study in a degree programme is entitled to an accommodation.
+Every UWB student who has a permanent residence outside the Plzeň-město district, studies his/her first-degree programme, and has not exceeded the standard length of study in a degree programme, is entitled to accommodation.

-Social and accommodation grants are paid quarterly.
+Social and accommodation scholarships are paid quarterly.
 The date of payment and the amount are determined by the Rector’s decision.
-If you don’t want to constantly look for new legislation, follow the Facebook ICC.
-Find out more about merit and special grants payments in your student administration office.
+Follow our website or socials for updates and details.
+Or find out more about merit and special scholarship payments in your student administration office.

-Can I change the bank account number to which my grants go?
+Can I change the bank account number to which my scholarships go?

 Yes.
-But watch out the timing.
-The bank account number can be changed no later than 10 days before the payment date, which you will find in the Rector’s decision (or on our FB @IPC.ZCU.CZ).
+But the bank account number can be changed no later than 10 days before the payment date.

-Will I receive a grant if I transfer to another field of study?
+Will I receive a scholarship if I transfer to another study field?

-Unfortunately no. If you decide to transfer to another field for any reason, you will not be entitled to an accommodation grant in a new field of study.
+Unfortunately, if you decide to transfer to another field for any reason, you will not be entitled to an accommodation grant.

 Study-related fees